Chicken bacon ranch mac and cheese is everything you could possibly love about dinner, all wrapped up into one quick, easy, and tasty casserole.

 I’m super excited about today’s chicken bacon ranch mac and cheese recipe for some very special reasons.
-First and foremost, it involves BACON and CHEESE.
-Helllooooo LOVER!
+First and foremost, it involves bacon and cheese.
+If you haven’t heard, those are two of my very favorite foods in the food world.
 Plus, I lightened it up so that it’s lower in carbs and fat, so enjoying it can come with a little less guilt.
 Awesome, right?

-Dreamfields pasta products are excellent sources of fiber, have the same great taste and texture of regular pasta products, AND they only have 5 grams of digestible carbs per serving!
+Dreamfields pasta products are excellent sources of fiber, have the same great taste and texture of regular pasta products, but they only have 5 grams of digestible carbs per serving!

-Truth be told, this recipe isn’t too far off from this one, but the added tang of ranch boosted up the flavor to a whole new, amazing taste level.
+Truth be told, this recipe isn’t too far off from Ina Garten’s Grown Up Mac and Cheese, but the added tang of ranch flavor boosted up the mac and cheese to a whole new, amazing taste level.

 - 16 ounces uncooked elbow macaroni